GamesCreed

 An enemy encounter to contend with.

 Well, to begin with, Zombie Rollerz is a pinball game, first and foremost.
-Everybody knows how pinball works, but for those who don’t, Zombie Rollerz follows the control scheme to a ‘T’: you are in possession of your pinball, and you control two (or occasionally more, on later levels) flippers, which you use to blast the ball around each individual arena.
+Everybody knows how pinball works, but for those who don’t, Zombie Rollerz follows the control scheme to a ‘T’: you have your pinball, and you control two (or occasionally more, on later levels) flippers, which you use to blast the ball around each arena.
 However, in slight opposition to typical pinball mechanics, you toss your pinball into the field via a rather large ballista, which is about as fun as it sounds.
 Very.

 Now, here’s where the game mixes it up a bit, and where it incorporates the zombies.
 For the most part, your gameplay goal in Zombie Rollerz is to kill all of the zombies.
 Simple, right?
 Well, that’s done by taking your pinball and bowling them over.
 There are a multitude of different mini arenas for you to fight zombies in, with your goal typically to re-kill every last little undead sucker.
 From what I found, Zombies usually take a hit or two to go down, but things move quickly enough that it’s far from a problem.